 In our life skills training program, you learn interpersonal interactions, independent living, and stress management to help you maintain your sobriety and process thoughts and feelings positively.

-Addiction Recovery in Portland, OR
+Addiction Recovery in Tacoma, WA

 You don’t have to live in isolation anymore.
 You can open yourself to new experiences and new relationships when you come to our substance abuse treatment program.
 However, before you can do that, you have to reach out for help.
-Contact Bayview Recovery in Portland, OR, at 855.478.3650 to find out more about our programs for clients struggling to find their way back to a productive life.
+Contact Bayview Recovery in Tacoma, WA, at 855.478.3650 to find out more about our programs for clients struggling to find their way back to a productive life.
 Coping with loneliness helps you build the skills you need to feel confident and fulfilled.
 Gain the strength you need to have the experiences you deserve today!